 Compulsive spending or gambling

-Feeling nervous or anxious may seem like a regular part of life — but when it interrupts your daily activities, it may be a bigger issue.
-Learn how to know if it may be time to reach out for help.
+Feeling nervous or anxious may seem like a regular part of life.
+But when it interrupts your daily activities, it may be a bigger issue.
+Learn how to know if it may be time to reach out for help.10

-If you're feeling constantly overwhelmed, way too busy, unmotivated and unproductive at work — or even all of those things at the same time — you may be experiencing burnout.
-Learn the signs of burnout and how to get help.
+Constantly feeling overwhelmed, way too busy, unmotivated and unproductive at work?
+You may be experiencing burnout.
+Learn the signs of burnout and how to get help.10

-Depression isn’t just feeling down.
-If you or a loved one struggle with depression, you may be aware that it’s a serious problem.
-But there may be ways to cope and feel better.
+Depression is much more than just feeling down.
+But there is treatment and ways to cope and feel better.
 Counseling and medication may help, as well as other resources.
-Learn more about depression and how to get help.
+Learn more about depression and how to get the support you may need.10

 Social isolation and loneliness

-While it may be easy to overlook, spending time with friends and family and making sure you have enough social support in your life is an important part of taking care of your overall health.
+While it may be easy to overlook, spending time with friends and family is an important part of caring for your overall health.
+Make sure you have enough social support in your life and learn ways to strengthen and build connections.10

 Mental health support and resources available by phone or online